Clammy skin is cool, moist, and usually pale.

 If you think the person is in shock, lie him or her down on the back and raise the legs about 12 inches.
 Call your local emergency number (such as 911) or take the person to the hospital.

-If the clammy skin may be due to heat exhaustion, have the person drink plenty of fluids and move to a cool, shaded environment.
+If the clammy skin may be due to heat exhaustion and the person is awake and can swallow:

-Seek immediate medical help if any of the following symptoms occur:
+Seek immediate medical help if the person has any of the following signs or symptoms:

 Always contact your doctor or go to the emergency department if the symptoms do not go away quickly.